Animation industry in South Africa: Industry

 South Africa's animation industry consists of 29 production companies with its major studios including Triggerfish Studios, Clockwork Zoo Animation and Sunrise Productions.
 South Africa's animation sector consists of private companies using animation techniques for advertising, websites, architecture, etc. South Africa's animation studios don't have the funding for traditional animation, their market was too small to make it viable.
 This market still has a skills deficit and little to no government funding.
+However South African animators have won multiple international awards in animation character creation and visual effects.

 Market

 Cape Town, Port Elizabeth, Plettenberg Bay, Johannesburg and Durban have several major animation studios in the country.